shariq1989/cookbook/content/recipe/kimchi_jigae.md

 +++
-title = "Easy Tofu and Kimchi Jjigae - Tofu and Kimchi Stew" date = "2021-03-20" description = "Kimchi jjigae, kimchi chigae, kimchi stew, or kimchi soup (whichever name you choose to call it), is quickly becoming a favorite in our home.
+title = "Easy Tofu Kimchi Jjigae - Tofu Kimchi Stew" date = "2021-03-20"
+description = "Kimchi jjigae, kimchi chigae, kimchi stew, or kimchi soup (whichever name you choose to call it), is quickly becoming a favorite in our home.
 This is due to its flexible ingredients and how easy it is to make.
 This kimchi tofu soup is rich and flavorful and can be made on the stove-top or in an Instant Pot." tags = [